DavidPaBe/ParnetManagment/README.md

 # ParnetManagment
-project manager where payments will be automated, in crypto, and will be a decentralized service AAAAA
+project manager where payments will be automated, in crypto, and will be a decentralized service